Learning Minecraft style

 The games will be conducted mostly in text (they will have to read what’s being typed on the screens and also participate in text even though we’re all in the same room, which I always considered lame when it was adults).
 I’ll also be getting them to write up sessions (with a pen/cil) in character journals, so guess I’m buying some more interesting looking notebooks from somewhere.

-Will update with screenies later, I was able to do some of my own 3d plus a bit of blogging while the kids were watching Rise of the Guardians (link to Wikipedia so there will be spoilers for those who haven't seen it), then Tao walked in, glanced at what I was doing and quite indignantly cried "You're not working on the map!" so better get hacking, it's going to take a few days.
+Will update with screenies later, I was able to do some of my own 3d plus a bit of blogging while the kids were watching Rise of the Guardians (link to Wikipedia so there will be spoilers for those who haven’t seen it), then 8yo walked in, glanced at what I was doing and quite indignantly cried “You’re not working on the map!” so better get hacking, it’s going to take a few days.

 Bonus material that has exactly nothing to do with this post: